 Every artifact (documents and code, including internal engineering documentation, JIRA tickets of type New Feature, Bug and Task) is reviewed and evidences of the review are available in Atlassian Bitbucket/Pull request or in Crucible, project CR-STRX.

-The reviewers, review specification, review type and the records for each work product are documented in STRX RFE FW and RFE GUI SW Project Management Plan .
+The reviewers, review specification, review type and the records for each work product are documented in STRX RFE FW SW Project Management Plan .

 Usage of checklists is required for verifying compliance with design guidelines and coding guidelines[10] (also for verifying the reason for accepting MISRA non-compliances):

-for the arch spec review – at least once before its approval (PDA), and upon major changes (STRX RFE FW and RFE GUI SW Arch to decide and to document this in JIRA Ticket, Analysis Report field)
+for the arch spec review – at least once before its approval (PDA), and upon major changes (STRX RFE FW SW Arch to decide and to document this in JIRA Ticket, Analysis Report field)

 for the detailed design review – at least once before its approval (first EAR) and upon major changes (Component Tech Lead to decide and to document this in JIRA Ticket, Analysis Report field)